U.S. Agency for International Development Records, Programs, and Itineraries

 Abstract

-This collection consists of the program and itinerary for each of the various AID sponsored training programs carried out in the U.S. and other countries.
+This collection consists of programs and itineraries for various USAID sponsored training programs carried out in the US as well as pamphlets, bulletins, and training manuals.

 Dates